PolarisXQ/Polaris-NoteBook/source/Sys/Linux/bind_device.md

+# BIND DEVICE

-# Bind a USB device under a static name
+## Bind a USB device under a static name

 1. find the kernel name of the USB device you want to bind